Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Introduction

 \section{Introduction}

 Deep Learning models are the state-of-the-art in NLP, Computer Vision, Speech Recognition and many other fields in Computer Science and Engineering.
 The remarkable deep learning revolution has been built on top of massive amounts of data (both labeled and unlabeled), and faster computation.
-In NLP, large pre-trained language models like BERT \citep{devlin2018bert} are state-of-the-art on a large number of downstream NLP problems.
-The largest publicly available language model to date is trained with 1.6 billion parameters \citep{keskar2019ctrl}.
-On machine translation the state-of-the-art models have parameters in the order of millions.
+In NLP, large pre-trained language models like BERT \cite{devlin2018bert} are state-of-the-art on a large number of downstream NLP problems.
+The largest publicly available language models are trained with hundred of billions of parameters \cite{brown2020language}.
+In machine translation the state-of-the-art models have parameters in the order of billions.
 Data privacy and server cost are some major issues, driving research towards deploying these models on edge-devices.
-However, running these models on edge-devices, face memory and latency issues due to limitations of the hardware.
-Thus, there has been considerable interest towards research in reducing the memory footprint and faster inference speed for these models \citep{sainath2013low, Acharya2019, shu2017compressing, shi2018structured, jegou2010product, chen2018groupreduce, winata2018low}.
+However, running these models on edge-devices, faces memory and latency issues due to limitations of the hardware.
+Thus, there has been considerable interest towards research in reducing the memory footprint and faster inference speed for these models \cite{sainath2013low,Acharya2019,shi2018structured,jegou2010product,chen2018groupreduce,winata2018low}.